VladGiurgiu0/fibercode2D/README.md

 For an example of use of this code see: https://doi.org/10.1016/j.ijmultiphaseflow.2024.105021

 Procedure:
-1. Acquire images of fibers and spherical tracers in a 2D-PIV configuration.
+1. Acquire images of fibers and spherical tracers in a 2D-PIV configuration and save them in "raw_images" in the naming format "A0001.tiff".
 2. Use main.m to discriminate the fibers from the tracers.
 The "compute" section saves images containing only fibers separetely from ones containing only tracers.
 Note: "loop" means a subfolder in the root_folder and main.m can be used to run the same operations over multiple subfolders in sequence and this is useful when multiple statistically independent sets ("loops") of time-resolved images have been acquired.
 3. Use PaIRS (https://pairs.unina.it) to process the images containing only tracers and compute the PIV velocity fields.
 4. Use main.m to process the velocity fields.
 The "AFTER PIV: compute flow and quantities" section filters and interpolates the velocity fields and computes vorticity, shear rate, and swirling strength.